This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Biolage has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 With the current changes to China’s animal testing laws, some cosmetics sold in China can be exempt from animal testing under certain conditions.
 However, without meeting those conditions, animal testing is still legally required for most cosmetics sold in China in 2023.

 Is Biolage Certified Cruelty-Free?

-Biolage is not certified cruelty-free by any third-party cruelty-free certifications like Leaping Bunny or PETA.
+Biolage is certified cruelty-free by Leaping Bunny.

 Is Biolage Vegan?